abalasa-amd/cvs/README.md

 4. utils directory - This is a collection of standalone scripts which can be run natively without pytest and offer different utility functions.

 # How to install

+It is recommended to run CVS from a runner machine - Ubuntu VM or bare metal and in the absence of a dedicated runner machine, you can also install and run it from the first host in your cluster.
+It is recommended to run from a dedicated runner machine as if we hit some catastrophic failure like some uncorrectable errors during a burn-in health test which results in host reboot, the test will be abruptly aborted and you will loose the test report.

 ```
 ubuntu-host1#
 ubuntu-host1# git clone https://github.com/rocm/cvs